alvarobartt/investpy/docs/_build/html/_sources/information.rst.txt

 ======================

 As this is an open source project it is open to contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas.
-On Github you canfind an open tab of `issues <https://github.com/alvarob96/investpy/issues/>`_ where you can contribute by opening new issues if needed or contribute to its solving.
+On Github you can find an open tab of `issues <https://github.com/alvarob96/investpy/issues/>`_ where you can contribute by opening new issues if needed or contribute to its solving.

 Additionally, you can triage issues on `investpy Code Triage <https://www.codetriage.com/alvarob96/investpy>`_ where